service-portal/x-archive/portal.md

 | Catalog home page | Service Catalog Home Page |
 | Main menu | Reference to widget used for the menu |
 | Theme| Theme in use |

+You can access to all these properties from the Client Script using: `$scope.portal`